 Solar incentives and rebates in Massachusetts

-- SMART program: This program pays you a small amount for every kilowatt-hour you produce with your solar system.
+|Solar Massachusetts Renewable Target (SMART)||The SMART program pays solar owners a small amount for every kilowatt-hour (kWh) of power they produce with their solar panels.|

 Solar energy in Massachusetts may help lower your electric bills

-Energy independence in Massachusetts can help you
+Energy independence in Massachusetts

 How to buy solar panels in Massachusetts